 Final words:

 Over to you.
-Be sure to share your best tips and tricks to get better sleep in the comments section below.
+Don’t forget to leave your most helpful tips and tricks in the comments section below.
 Sleep tight!